-Grow Your Own Fiery Tabasco Peppers
+Grow Your Own Fiery Peppers

 These chili pepper plants are relatively easy to cultivate, making them perfect for both beginner and experienced gardeners.
 The plants are thick and bushy, with peppers held upright on their stems.
 Watch as the peppers transition from green to yellow, then orange, and finally a vibrant red, indicating they’re ready for harvest.
+With proper care, you’ll be harvesting your own hot peppers in about 80 days.

-Benefits of Growing Tabasco Peppers:
+Benefits of Growing Hot Pepper Plants:

 - Versatile Use: Use fresh, dried, or frozen in a variety of recipes.